RAY-official/EvoPlatform/CONTRIBUTING.md

 the pull request affects.
 Valid areas as:

   - *Consensus* for changes to consensus critical code
+  - *Chain* Chain factor you can modify here
   - *Docs* for changes to the documentation
   - *Qt* for changes to bitcoin-qt
   - *Mining* for changes to the mining code